-To help you identify strategies that might work for you, we're pleased to present this tax planning guide.
-It explains recent tax law changes of significance, and it notes some other tax law changes that have been proposed.
-It also provides a refresher on the extensive changes that generally went into effect five years ago under the Tax Cuts and Jobs Act (TCJA) - and their potential impact on tax planning.
+To help you identify strategies that might work for you in 2024, we're pleased to present this tax planning guide.
+It explains recent tax law changes of significance, and it notes some tax law changes that have been proposed.
+It also provides a refresher on the extensive changes that generally went into effect six years ago under the Tax Cuts and Jobs Act (TCJA) - and their potential impact on tax planning.

-Understanding the ins and outs of recent tax law changes, as well as the TCJA, and determining which steps to take aren't easy.
-That's why it's important to work with an advisor who understands their complexities and is familiar with all the ways you can save tax.
+Understanding the ins and outs of federal tax law - including recent changes and the TCJA provisions that are scheduled to expire after 2025 - and determining which steps to take aren't easy.
+That's why it's important to work with an advisor who's well-versed in all the ways you can save tax.

 We can provide the advice you need.
 Most tax reduction strategies must be implemented by Dec.
-31 - and some earlier.
-So please contact us at your earliest convenience to discuss how we can help you develop a tax plan for 2023 and beyond.
+31 - and some even sooner.
+So please contact us at your earliest convenience to discuss how we can help you develop a tax plan for 2024 and beyond.

+Best regards,

-Best regards, Rudler, PSC
+Rudler, PSC